Even in the business that is heavily dependent on seasonal sales, you can successfully do business for a long time, proves the Garden Centrum.

 "The delay of any term means I've been through the season, and I'll have another opportunity next year."

 Operation of existing employees is one thing on your system management but must also teach the newcomers.

-We launched a program of workshops where we show our practices each month and exchange experiences.
+We launched a program of workshops where we show our practices and exchange experiences every month.
 For each workshop, we have pre-processed workflow curves for individual workflows that include Freelo screens.
-So anyone from the team can refresh procedures, re-open and study reopen and study."
+So anyone from the team can refresh procedures, re-open them and study."
 Looking forward to sharing the Klima know-how.